All articles

 42% of planners use AI to match attendees with sponsors and networking partners (Skift Meetings)

 AI-powered matchmaking is now the single largest operational use case for AI in events.
-42% of planners deploy it to connect attendees with relevant sponsors, vendors, or peers, replacing the old “printed attendee list and hope for the best” networking model.
+42% of planners deploy it to connect attendees with relevant sponsors, vendors, or peers, replacing the old approach of distributing a printed attendee list and hoping participants would network organically.

 71% of planners report AI improved personalization across the full event lifecycle in 2025 (Skift Meetings)